Finding the Balance Between Using Social Media and Improving Your Self-Esteem

 4. At the end of the day, remind yourself that social media is the highlight reel of everyone’s life.

 Even unedited photos can be misleading.
-Good lighting, angles, posing—the ways to represent one’s life in a simple square image can greatly distort the reality of the life they truly live.
+Good lighting, angles, and posing misconstrue reality without digital editing.
+The ways to represent one’s life in a simple square image can greatly distort the reality of the life they truly live.

 We can take back control from the effects of social media a lot more than we think we can, based off who we follow, what pictures we like, and what accounts we interact with.
 The more steps we take to create a more positive online social life, the better our real lives can be in terms of self-esteem, mental health, and overall well-being.

-Social media can have great benefits, such as keeping in contact with loved ones and finding other like-minded people who care about supporting mental health, but these pros can only be reaped if we use social media in a mindful way.
+There can be great benefits to social media, such as keeping in contact with loved ones and finding other like-minded people who care about supporting mental health.
+However, these pros can only be reaped if we use social media in a mindful way.